-If you have any concerns about a student at Fullhurst Community College, please contact Mr Gary Carlile on 0116 282 4326 or via email@example.com
+If you have any concerns about a student at Fullhurst Community College, please contact Mr Rai on 0116 282 4326 or via email@example.com.

 A reminder to students

 If you have any concerns, about yourself or a fellow student, it is important to talk to someone.
 Remember, you can talk to ANY member of staff.
-You may want to speak to your Head of Year, Miss McKenzie or Mr Carlile.
+You may want to speak to a member of your pastoral team, a member of the safeguarding team or Mr Rai.
 If you feel unable to speak to someone in college, you may wish to contact Childline 0800 1111